firebolt-db/firebolt-db.github.io/docs/general-reference/data-types.md

 GROUP BY
   SUBSTR(date_as_text,6,2);
 ```
-### TIMESTAMP
+### TIMESTAMP / TIMESTAMP_EXT

 A year, month, day, hour, minute and second in the format *YYYY-MM-DD hh:mm:ss*.
-This value is stored as an unsigned Unix timestamp with 4 bytes.
+This value is stored as an unsigned Unix timestamp.

-Same range as `DATE` type.
+`TIMESTAMP` is stored in 4 bytes, represents the same range as the `DATE` type.

-Minimal value: 1970-01-01 00:00:00.

-To change the default time zone in Firebolt:
-`SET DEFAULT_TIMEZONE = "Pacific Standard Time"`

-This is a synonym for `DATETIME`
+It is a synonym for `DATETIME`.

+`TIMESTAMP_EXT` is stored in 8 bytes, represents the range of `DATE_EXT`, and can in addition store fractions of seconds up to 8 digits.
+So it can represent *YYYY-MM-DD hh:mm:ss.ssssssss*

 ### DATETIME